divyashah0510/game/README.md

 ## Getting Started

-To start playing Balance Yoda, simply visit [BalanceYoda.com](link-to-app) and embark on an epic balancing journey with Yoda.
+To start playing Balance Yoda, simply download my source code [BalanceYoda.com](link-to-app) and embark on an epic balancing journey with Yoda.

 ## Licensing